SakshamBandlish/Smart-Switch/README.md

-# Bluetooth-Controlled Smart Extension Board
+# Bluetooth-Controlled Smart Extension Board using Arduino

 A DIY home-automation project that retrofits a standard AC mains extension switchboard with an Arduino Uno, an HC-05 Bluetooth module, and an electromagnet relay to safely toggle high-voltage appliances wirelessly via a smartphone terminal app.